Unite the Union: Graham era (2021–present)

-In 2021, McCluskey announced his retirement as leader.
+In August 2021, McCluskey announced his retirement as leader.
 In the subsequent election, Sharon Graham was chosen to replace him as the union's general secretary.
+In September 2021, Unite put forward a motion at the Labour Party conference calling for a £15 an hour minimum wage.
+The motion was passed by Labour Party members.
+However, Keir Starmer and his leadership team have not indicated a preference for or against the motion.
 The union joined postal workers strikes in 2022 after members at Royal Mail voted for industrial action over pay and job cuts.

 Hotel owned by Unite

 During McCluskey's tenure, Unite spent £98 million on a hotel and conference centre in Birmingham as costs increased during its construction beyond the initially projected £57 million.
 Graham told officials in February 2022 that recent valuations were about £28 million.
 At the time of the investment decision McCluskey had said, it was a "sensible investment of members' money, resulting in a world-class facility that will return an income for our union for generations to come".
 Graham ordered two independent inquiries, one led by a Queen's Counsel, which was expected to report by the end of March 2022, and another by the accounting firm Grant Thornton.

+In April 2022, a raid was conducted by HM Revenue and Customs and South Wales police on Unite offices to investigate allegations of bribery, fraud, and money laundering related to the project.

-As of December 2022, the contents of both inquiries has not been released, as Unite has referred the matter to the police citing “very serious concerns about potential criminality”.
+As of December 2022, the contents of both inquiries has not been released, as Unite has referred the matter to the police citing "very serious concerns about potential criminality".

+In October 2024, news reporting revealed that the Serious Fraud Office was investigating the construction project.
+According to The Guardian, employment tribunal documents indicated that Unite executives believe that the true value of the building had been misrepresented to the leadership team.
+The final cost for the centre came to £112 million.

+An audit report by BDO on Unite's 2021 financial year found a "pervasive fraud environment", in part related to the hotel project.

+In July 2025, the BBC reported that McCluskey had taken private jet flights and received football tickets arranged by the hotel contractor, Flanagan Group.